 Dill pickle dip is a savory American dip or spread usually made from cream cheese, sour cream, dill pickles and fresh herbs, along with other flavoring ingredients, such as garlic and onion powder.
 Pickle dip is rich and creamy in texture with a briny, slightly tangy, zesty taste.
 Dill pickle dip can be served as a traditional dip with chips and fresh vegetables (crudité), or it can be used as a condiment or spread for crackers, toast and sandwiches!

-What’s in dill pickle dip?
+What’s in fried pickle dip?

-Ingredients in dip
+Ingredients in this pickle dip recipe

 - Sour Cream: 16 ounces of sour cream helps lighten up the dips texture while adding a touch of tangy flavor!